Page 1: Biography

 Mulvany, Sybil Mary

-This biography, written by Angela Lassig, was first published in 1998.
+This biography, written by Angela Lassig, was first published in the Dictionary of New Zealand Biography in 1998.

 Years before the establishment of major hand-loom weaving guilds in New Zealand, two sisters, Sybil Mary and Josephine Mulvany, were operating a successful weaving business in Auckland.
 They helped revitalise the craft of fine fabric weaving in New Zealand.